mattrohr/Brown-syndrome-diagnostic/README.md

 If inflammation causes eye tendons to tighten or loosen, gaze will be uncontrollable.
 This is called Brown's syndrome, and often afflicts only one eye.

 Diagnosis requires a specialist.
-Because this is a rare condition, measurement methodology is not standardized, varies between ophthalmologists, and is manual.
-Therefore, it is prone to error.
+Measurement methodology varies between a simple ruler held between the eyes to a [prism cover test](https://upload.wikimedia.org/wikipedia/commons/8/81/Prism_Cover_Test.webm) (see 2:33).
+Both are susceptible to human error.
+In the case of the prism cover test, imagine an energetic 5-year old patient holding a ruler exactly 33 [centimeters] away from their face, while you have the anxiety of having a life altering condition, while some stranger rubs plastic rods on your eye.
+Also keep in mind, Brown's syndrome is a rare condition which most technicians will never see in their career, so chances are high they don't even know what they're looking for.
+If deviation could be passively measured, it would remove these sources of human error.

 This repository includes browser-based software to measure deviation in one eye.
-It compares pupil location across their full range of motion.
-But if the head moves during measurement, that may be detected as pupil deviation.
-Therefore current facial detection projects are inadequate, because they may detect pupils or faces, but not both.
+It compares pupil locations relative to other facial landmarks across the eye's.
+Current facial detection projects are inadequate because they may locate either pupil or other landmarks, but not both.

 [Interactive Demo](https://eye.mattrohr.com) (use desktop Chrome)